 Board of Governors

-Kathryn Greenberg has been involved in Maggie's Hong Kong from the launch of its temporary site in 2007.
-She is a Governor of the Keswick Foundation, which funded the capital cost of the permanent building, and a member of the Maggie's Liaison Committee with Tuen Mun Hospital.
-She is actively involved in community service and fund raising for charities here and overseas.
-A Fellow of the Chartered Institute of Securities and Investment (UK) and experienced investment manager, Kathryn moved with her family to HK in 2006 after a financial career in the City of London.
+Kathryn Greenberg has been involved in Maggie's Hong Kong from the launch of its temporary site in 2007 and was Chairman 2015- March 2018.
+She is a Governor of the Keswick Foundation, which provided the startup financing, and a member of the Maggie's Liaison Committee with Tuen Mun Hospital.
+She is actively involved in community service, governance and fund raising for charities here and overseas.
+After a financial career in the City of London, Kathryn moved with her family to Hong Kong in 2006.
+She is CEO of the Shared Value Project Hong Kong, which engages leading businesses to address complex social issues.

 Ms. Susan Ho

 “Brunswick’s long relationship with Maggie’s started in the UK and extended to Hong Kong during the opening of the Centre in 2013.
 Maggie’s has touched our hearts – it has been a privilege to support and witness how the Centre has changed the lives of so many.”